Arc-E-Tect/sedr-wiremock-cucumber-experiment/README.md

 I have made sure that WireMock is configured to run on a different port than the standard port `8080` because that is also the standard port for servlet containers like Apache Tomcat.

 In the set up found on GitHub, you will find that I’ve already implemented one of the two APIs and therefore use WireMock’s proxy-feature.
 This shows how to configure WireMock to gradually replace stubs with the actual implementations, facilitating true agile software delivery based on increments and iterations.
-Although the annotations introduced by WireMock’s native support for Spring Boot won’t work with Cucumber, the dependency on WireMock is still required and should therefore be based on `“org.wiremock.integrations:wiremock-spring-boot”` library instead of the regular `“org.wiremock:wiremock”` library.
-With the latter I had problems sharing WireMock definitions across different classes in my Cucumber glue-code.
+The annotations introduced by WireMock’s native support for Spring Boot work with Cucumber since version 3.6.0.
 Switching to the former library solved all issues.
 This was pretty unintuitive, since the WireMock Spring Boot integration using the @InjectWireMock annotation, which is the advertised way of injecting WireMock objects doesn’t work in conjunction with Cucumber.
 One would think that the Spring Boot integration would not be needed and the standard WireMock library would suffice, but that turned out to be a wrong assumption.

 I’m using Gradle’s version catalog way of defining dependencies as it gives more flexibility on managing dependency versions.